electronut/ElectronutLabs-bluey/arduino_setup.md

 The bootloader has the softdevice s132 in it, so no other action is needed to use the BLEPeripheral library.

 Bootloader mode is triggered by pressing and holding both prss buttons on bluey and releasing the reset button.
-The blue LED will start blinkng at an accelerating rate rpeatedly to indicate that the bootloader mode is active.
+The blue LED will start blinkng at an accelerating rate repeatedly to indicate that the bootloader mode is active.

 ### Board Manager